etcd-io/etcd/Documentation/other_apis.md

 ## Add a member

-Returns an HTTP 201 response code and the representation of added member with a newly generated a memberID when successful.
+Returns an `HTTP 201` response code and the representation of added member with a newly generated memberID when successful.
 Returns a string describing the failure condition when unsuccessful.

-If the POST body is malformed an HTTP 400 will be returned.
-If the member exists in the cluster or existed in the cluster at some point in the past an HTTP 409 will be returned.
-If any of the given peerURLs exists in the cluster an HTTP 409 will be returned.
-If the cluster fails to process the request within timeout an HTTP 500 will be returned, though the request may be processed later.
+If the POST body is malformed an `HTTP 400` will be returned.
+If the member exists in the cluster or existed in the cluster at some point in the past an `HTTP 409` will be returned.
+If any of the given peerURLs exists in the cluster an `HTTP 409` will be returned.
+If the cluster fails to process the request within timeout an `HTTP 500` will be returned, though the request may be processed later.

 ### Request